Lesson plan

 Summary

-This is an outdoor lesson.
-Start with a game which demonstrates how the survival of a population depends on what it eats and what eats it.
-Experiment with camouflage, and discuss how it is a beneficial adaptation in both prey and predator species.
-Use a relay race to demonstrate how different bird beaks are adapted for carrying different foods.
+A running game shows the survival of a population depends on what it eats and what eats it.
+A camouflage challenge demonstrates how camouflage is a beneficial adaptation in both prey and predators.
+A relay race game shows how different bird beaks are adapted for carrying different foods.
+A lego-building activity shows how mutations result in a slow change in how an animal looks.

 Science content